What Is Involved In Setting Up A Living Trust

 5. Finalize The Trust Agreement And Transfer Documents

+The transfer documents are a key element of this process.
 If an asset is not placed in the trust, probate will be necessary to pass that asset on.
 Too many people have learned this sad lesson.
-You must keep up with assets you acquire over your lifetime to be sure they are placed in the trust if that is how you want them to be dealt with after your death.
+This means that you must keep up with assets you acquire over your lifetime to be sure they are placed in the trust if that is how you want them to be dealt with after your death.

 Next Steps: Find Out If A Living Trust Is Right For You